cloudtraining/masteringwebsecurity/masteringwebsecurity/springboot-jwt/README.md

-# springboot-jwt
+# Spring Security oAuth JWT example
-## An Example Spring Boot Application for Securing a REST API with JSON Web Token (JWT)
+## An Example Spring Boot Application for Securing a REST API with oAuth and JSON Web Token (JWT)

 This application can be used as a seed to quick start your spring boot REST API project with a fully functional security module.